autobrr/mkbrr/README.md

 > To create a public torrent, use `--private=false` or `-p=false`.
 Using just `-p` will set private to true.

 - `-c, --comment <text>`: Add comment
-- `-l, --piece-length <n>`: Set piece length to 2^n bytes (14-24, automatic if not specified).
-Note: if this flag is set, it will always override any value specified with `-m, --max-piece-length`.
+- `-l, --piece-length <n>`: Set piece length to 2^n bytes (16-27).
+Note: Automatic calculation is capped at 2^25 (32 MiB) unless using a tracker with specific requirements.
+If this flag is set, it will always override any value specified with `-m, --max-piece-length`.
-- `-m, --max-piece-length <n>`: Limit maximum piece length to 2^n bytes (14-24)
+- `-m, --max-piece-length <n>`: Limit maximum piece length to 2^n bytes (16-27)
 - `-o, --output <path>`: Set output path (default: <name>.torrent)
 - `-s, --source <text>`: Add source string
 - `-d, --no-date`: Don't write creation date